Potato Soup Ayurveda Style

 Reduce the heat to medium-low, cover the pot, and let the soup boil until the potatoes are cooked and falling apart, for about 15 minutes.

-Add the black pepper and chilli flakes to taste.
+Season with black pepper and/or chilli flakes to taste.

 Enjoy!